New Residential Carpet - Sales and Installations

 - If you've selected a glue-down or double-glue installation method, the porosity of the subfloor (wood, concrete, etc.) should be tested.
 This indicates how well the adhesive will bond with the subfloor.
 Testing of the subfloor should be done early in order to deal with any problem that you may possibly detect.
 This test is usually just a matter of formality.

 - Customers will need to verify that the air's relative humidity of the building is between 20% to 65%.
 High humidity may cause your new carpet to expand and therefore wrinkle.
 High humidity may also hinder the adhesive's curing time if the carpet was glued down.
 Most customers have the proper relative humidity.

-- Please condition the room to between 65° and 95° F (suggested 75°) for 24 to 48 hours before installation.
+- Condition the room to between 65° and 95° F (suggested 75°) for 24 to 48 hours before installation.
 The slab temperature should not be below 50° F on the day of installation.

-- After the temperature has been properly set, acclimatize the new carpet to the room 24 to 48 hours prior to the installation.
-Alternatively, we can acclimatize the product in our warehouse.
+- After the temperature has been properly set, acclimate the new carpet to the room 24 to 48 hours prior to the installation.

 - Place the goods rolled out in the room for 24 hours prior to the installation.
 (This is an unrealistic manufacturer's suggestion for most customers.)

 - Pick up all personal items from the floor, and secure all delicate breakables (e.g., dining pieces and figurines in a China cabinet) prior to our arrival.

 - Disassemble complicated electrical equipment like computers prior to our arrival.